sensiloles/telegram-bot-stack/.github/PROJECT_STATUS.md

 1. #120 Pre-release E2E testing (16-24h)
    → Test EVERYTHING end-to-end
    → Real VPS, all templates, all scenarios
+   → Test on Windows, Linux, macOS
    → Find and fix remaining bugs
    → THIS IS THE QUALITY GATE

 2. Documentation polish
    → Update any outdated docs
-   → Verify all examples work
+   → Verify all examples work (all platforms)
    → Add troubleshooting for new issues
+   → Windows examples throughout
 ```

 **Total: 16-24 hours (3 days focused testing)**